hunse/pyopencl_blas/README.md

 blas.axpy(queue, clx, cly, alpha=0.8)
 print("Expected: ", 0.8 * x + y)
 print("Actual:   ", cly.get())

-# clean up the library when finished
-blas.teardown()
 ```

 See the `examples` folder for more examples.